Mat-Ku/perceptron_and_novikoff_theorem/README.md

 Retrievable under: https://cs.uwaterloo.ca/~y328yu/classics/novikoff.pdf

 ## Results
-The perceptron was implemented with a learning rate of 0.01 and it took 96 iterations until it had converged.
+The perceptron was implemented with a learning rate of 0.01 and took 96 iterations until convergence.
 Therefore, all test data instances were classified correctly.
 Furthermore, the upper bound given by the Novikoff theorem holds.